subsquid/docs/docs/sdk/resources/tools/squid-gen.md

 Support for `file-store` is in alpha stage.
 Known caveats:

 * If a S3 URL is used, then the S3 region, endpoint and user credentials will be [taken from the default environment variables](/sdk/reference/store/file/s3-dest/).
-Fill your `.env` file and/or set your [Subsquid Cloud secrets](/cloud/resources/env-variables/) accordingly.
+Fill your `.env` file and/or set your [SQD Cloud secrets](/cloud/resources/env-variables/) accordingly.

 * Unlike their PostgreSQL-powered equivalents, the squids that use `file-store` may not write their data often.
 You may have to configure the `chunkSizeMb` parameter of the `Database` class and/or call [`ctx.store.setForceFlush()`](/sdk/resources/persisting-data/file/#setforceflush) when appropriate to strike an acceptable balance between the lag of the indexed data and the number of files in the resulting dataset.
 See [Filesystem store overview](/sdk/resources/persisting-data/file/) for details.